jv-62/BR-Architect/README.md

 # jv-62-BR-Architect.github.io
-This is just a static website.
-Build using bootstrap HTML and CSS.
+A static website build using bootstrap HTML and CSS.